HouariZegai/playground/data-structures/README.md

 | Delete | O(n) |
 | Space  | O(n) |

-Should i choose Linked List or Array List?
+Should I choose Linked List or Array List?
 * A lot of add/delete => LinkedList
 * Fixed element number => ArrayList
 * Insert one time and a lot of access => ArrayList